Diagnosis

 Living with MALS may make you feel sad, anxious or depressed.
 The challenge of getting an accurate diagnosis may be overwhelming.
 Sharing your thoughts and feelings with others who have similar experiences may be helpful.
 A support group can provide emotional support and help you learn new coping skills.

 The National MALS Foundation provides information and connections for people with median arcuate ligament syndrome.
-Or, ask your care provider, clinic or hospital if they can recommend a support group in your area.
+Also, ask a member of your healthcare team to recommend a support group in your area.

 Preparing for your appointment

-Make an appointment with your health care provider if you have stomach pain that doesn't go away or symptoms of median arcuate ligament syndrome.
-If MALS is found early, treatment may be more effective.
+Make an appointment with your healthcare professional if you have stomach pain that doesn't go away or other symptoms of median arcuate ligament syndrome.

 A medical appointment can be brief, and there is often a lot to discuss.
 So it's a good idea to be properly prepared for your appointment.
 Writing down your list of questions or concerns is one of many steps you can take to get ready for your appointment.